thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-We extract the validation details into a new class `EmailValidator`, and place the
+We extract the validation details into a new class `EmailValidator` and place the
-new class into the `app/validators` directory.
+new class into the `app/validators` directory:

 ```ruby
 # app/validators/email_validator.rb